DoctorWkt/SubC/7_Abstract_Syntax_Trees.md

  + This node bubbles back to `postfix()` which parses the '[' token.
 Now we know that this is an array reference.
  + `indirection()` is called to check this.
-It calls `rvalue()` to get a pointer to list.
+It calls `rvalue()` to get a pointer to `list`.
 This changes the previous node into:

 ```
    addr list	(OP_ADDR)